proji-rocks/proji/README.md

 #### Bash

-For this to work you first need to install and enable [bash_completion](https://github.com/scop/bash-completion#installation).
+For tab-completion under bash you first need to install and enable [bash_completion](https://github.com/scop/bash-completion#installation).

 You now need to ensure that the proji completion script gets sourced in all your shell sessions.